 The 2015 program will be held July 6 through July 17 on Oregon State University’s campus in Corvallis, Oregon.
 Within the program, students will interact with other art students from around the world as well as a diverse range of college faculty on a daily basis.
 Class opportunities include Drawing and Modeling the Human Figure, Sculpture, Painting, Printmaking, and Photography.

 For additional information regarding our program please contact us.
-Online submissions begin November 14th.
+Apply NOW!

 An introductory painting course that encourages students to develop their painting skills and techniques as they’re introduced to paint mixing, media, application, and tools.
 If you like to paint, but feel you need to work on some fundamental skills, this is a great way to learn!
 Students will complete a minimum of three paintings that explore the basic components of painting, drawing, color and design.